-Micronet's customers consist primarily of application service providers, or ASPs, and solution providers specializing in the fleet and MRM markets.
+Micronet's customers consist primarily of ASPs, and solution providers specializing in the fleet and MRM markets.
 Currently, Micronet does not sell to end-users.
-Its customers are generally leading players in the MRM market, such as PeopleNet, which is a subsidiary of Trimble Navigation Limited, and XRS Corporation, that have large-scale organizations and significant resources and in turn sell Micronet's products to end-users.
+Its customers are generally leading service providers of commercial solutions that integrate a wide range of positioning technologies and computing fleet communications in the MRM market, such as PeopleNet, which is a subsidiary of Trimble, and XRS Corporation, that have large-scale organizations and significant resources and in turn sell Micronet's products to end-users

 Micronet has customers in 20 countries.
+Micronet's main target markets are currently the U.S. and European markets.
 The United States currently constitutes its largest market, representing approximately 84% of revenue for the year ended December 31, 2011 and 94% for the nine months ended September 30, 2012.
 In any given year, a single customer may account for a significant portion of Micronet's revenue.
 In the year ended December 31, 2011, Micronet's largest customer, PeopleNet, located in the United States, represented approximately 39% of its revenues.
 The next largest customer represented approximately 16% of its revenues.
 For the nine months ended September 30, 2012, PeopleNet represented approximately 73% of Micronet's revenues.
 No other customer accounted for more than 9% of Micronet's revenue.